Creating a purchase order in Google Forms

 For example, there’s no straightforward way for vendors to add e-signatures to approve a Google Forms purchase order.
 Plus, it may take time to get your form to look exactly how you want it — time you could dedicate to other tasks.

 To speed things up, try one of Jotform’s many purchase order templates.
-You can modify these templates in the Form Builder and add a variety of integrations that expand the power of your form — whether you want to attach files, add e-signatures, or connect to your other workplace management programs.
+You can modify these templates in the Form Builder and add a variety of integrations that expand the power of your form — whether you want to attach files, add electronic signatures, or connect to your other workplace management programs.

 When you’re done building, take your form’s functionality a step further with Jotform Approvals.
 In this workflow platform, your purchase order forms become the basis of an approval process you can customize through a drag-and-drop interface.
 You can add approvers, conditions, and notifications to set up a seamless approval process.